Moocar/logback-gelf/README.md

 LOGBACK-GELF - A GELF Appender for Logback
 ==========================================

 Use this appender to log messages with logback to a Graylog2 server via GELF messages.
-It supports the basics of a GELF appender as well as additional fields.
-Chunked messages are not supported yet.
+Supports Additional Fields and chunking.

 If you don't know what Graylog2 is, jump on the band wagon!
 [Graylog2](http://graylog2.org)